jacobdensford/jacobdensford.com/pages/adventure-planning-workflow.md

 ### NPCs

 Come up with a few NPCs relevant to the adventure.
-Treat each like a mini-faction, giving each a name, a driving goal, and a few defining characteristics.
-Complications, discoveries, and moments can be tied to NPCs, just like with locations.
+Treat them like a mini-faction, giving each a name, a driving goal, and a few defining characteristics.
+Complications, discoveries, and moments can be tied to NPCs just like with locations.

 ### Maps